kenmaready/CppND-Capstone-Blasteroids/README.md

 # CPPND: Capstone Game: Blasteroids

 This is my Capstone Project for the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-It is an asteroids clone build using SDL2, and was extended from starter code provided by the course, which was inspired by the snake game in [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.
+It's an asteroids clone built with SDL2, and was extended from starter code provided by the course, which was inspired by the snake game in [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 <img src="blasteroids.gif"/>